aptivator/fretology-engine/README.md

 string-by-string or fret-by-fret basis.
 For the latter modes, a string or a fret is picked and notes within are selected exhaustively, before selection moves to the next string or fret.
-When using the string or fret progression, strings or frets can be chosen randomly or sequentially (acendingly or descendingly).
+When using the string or fret progression, strings or frets can be chosen randomly or sequentially (ascendingly or descendingly).
 Notes within a string or a fret can also be chosen randomly or sequentially.
 Starting strings or frets can be random, highest, lowest or middle.